Ad-i-thya/Data_Analysis_Portfolio/README.md

  ### Superstore Sales Analysis
 **CODE:** ['Superstore Sales Analysis'](https://github.com/Ad-i-thya/Ad-i-thya.github.io/blob/main/Data%20Analysis%20with%20Python/Superstore_Sales.ipynb)

 **DESCRIPTION:** For this project, retail dataset of a global superstore for 4 years was used.
-Taken from Kaggle, the dataset contains the sales data for US.The data was initially cleaned to remove duplicates & drop unwanted columns.
+Taken from Kaggle, the dataset contains the sales data for US.
+The data was initially cleaned to remove duplicates & drop unwanted columns.
 Post this, yearwise analysis, region wise analysis, Product wise analysis & Category wise analysis were conducted.
 The same dataset was used to create a report in Power BI.

 **TOOLS USED:** Python, Pandas, Matplotlib, Seaborn